xcela/Exocore/_pages/index.md

 ## Features

 - Based on Jekyll, a static website generator with simple & responsive design
-- Supports Markdown or HTML notes
+- Supports Markdown or HTML articles
-- Supports Roam/Obsidian-style double bracket link syntax to other notes
+- Supports Roam/Obsidian-style double bracket link syntax to other articles
-- Creates backlinks to other notes automatically
+- Creates backlinks to other articles automatically
 - Features link previews on hover
-- Includes graph visualization of the notes and their links
+- Includes graph visualization of the articles and their links

 ## Effortless Launch